What is the mini amount reqd to live a comfortable life (decent NOT overboard) for a month in Melbourne or Perth. Stay, food, etc.

-Seven:am on Bay Street, Port Melbourne, or one of plenty of hidden gems tucked away in Degraves Street, just down and across from Flinders Street Station. about 8 years ago
+Seven:am on Bay Street, Port Melbourne, or one of plenty of hidden gems tucked away in Degraves Street, just down and across from Flinders Street Station. over 8 years ago

 There's a swathe of Japanese and other Asian cuisine around Mt Gravatt, Underwood and Sunnybank.
-Definitely less formal - very casual! about 8 years ago
+Definitely less formal - very casual! over 8 years ago

 Be careful of the elephanta caves - they're a bit of a tourist trap and can be a little disappointing.
 Take a walking tour through Kala Ghoda down to the CST station from Colaba, stop off in Horniman Circle for a little relief from the traffic and find yourself a local vegetarian cafeteria to try dosa and uttapam.
 Enjoy the rains, wander the wet streets of Apollo Blunder and dawdle along Marine Drive.
 Lots of walking to do - much fun!
 Take in the sights and sounds; it's like nowhere else!
 I was there just last week, so can tell you it's quite steamy.
 Be prepared for the humidity and drink a tonne of water.
 Extra details, check out recent posts here (http://journals.worldnomads.com/princess2802). over 8 years ago